A topic from the subject of Electrolysis in Chemistry.

 The basic principles of electrochemistry are:

-• Electron transfer: Electrochemical reaction takes place due to electron transfer from electroactive species to a suitable electrode.
+• Electron transfer: Electrochemical reactions take place due to electron transfer from electroactive species to a suitable electrode.

-• Redox reaction: An electrochemical reaction includes oxidation or reduction or both (known as redox) along with the flow of the current in the external circuit
+• Redox reaction: An electrochemical reaction involves oxidation or reduction or both (known as redox) along with the flow of current in the external circuit.

 Equipment and Techniques